Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Introduction

-Our test actually works for any width.
-Its time complexity is better than the previous results on ROABP, when $w < n$ and is same in the other case.
-Our main technique uses the notion of rank of the partial derivative matrix defined by Nisan~\cite{Nis91}.
+When $w < n$, the size of our hitting set is smaller than the previously known hitting sets.
+Furthermore, even in the regime when $w \geq n$, the size of our hitting set matches the previously best known hitting sets.
 We show that for a nonzero bivariate polynomial $f(x_1,x_2)$ computed by a width-$w$ ROABP, the univariate polynomial $f(t^w, t^w+t^{w-1})$ is nonzero.
-Our argument is that any bivariate polynomial which becomes zero on $(t^w, t^w+t^{w-1})$ has rank more than $w$, while a polynomial computed by a width-$w$ ROABP has rank $w$ or less.
-Then, we use the map $(x_1,x_2) \mapsto (t^w, t^w+t^{w-1})$ recursively in $\log n$ rounds to achieve the above mentioned hitting-set.
-Our technique has a crucial difference from previous works on ROABPs \cite{FSS14,FS13,AGKS15}.
-The basic building block in all the previous techniques is a monomial map, i.e., each variable is mapped to a univariate monomial.
-On the other hand we use a polynomial map.
-Our approach can potentially lead to a polynomial time hitting-set for ROABPs.
+For this, we use the notion of rank of the partial derivative matrix of a polynomial, defined by Nisan~\cite{Nis91}.
+Our argument is that the rank of the partial derivative matrix of any bivariate polynomial which becomes zero on $(t^w, t^w+t^{w-1})$ is more than $w$, while for a polynomial computed by a width-$w$ ROABP, this rank is at most $w$.
+We use the map $(x_1,x_2) \mapsto (t^w, t^w+t^{w-1})$ recursively in $\log n$ rounds to achieve the above mentioned hitting set.
+Our technique has a crucial difference from the previous works on ROABPs~\cite{FSS14,FS13,AGKS15}.
+The starting point in all the previous techniques is a monomial map, \ie, each variable is mapped to a monomial.
+On the other hand, we argue with a polynomial map directly (where each variable is mapped to a univariate polynomial).
+We believe that our approach could lead to a polynomial-size hitting set for ROABPs and we now describe a concrete construction that we conjecture works.
 The goal would be to obtain a univariate $n$-tuple $(p_1(t), \dots, p_n(t))$, such that any polynomial which becomes zero on $(p_1(t), \dots, p_n(t))$ must have rank or evaluation dimension higher than $w$.
-We conjecture that $(t^r, (t+1)^r, \dots, (t+n-1)^r)$ is one such tuple, where $r$ is polynomially large (Conjecture~\ref{con:polyROABP}).
+We conjecture that $(t^r, (t+1)^r, \dots, (t+n-1)^r)$ is one such tuple, where $r$ is polynomially large (\expref{Conjecture}{con:polyROABP}).

-It is also possible that our ideas for the arithmetic setting can help constructing an optimal PRG for constant-width ROBP.
+We believe that these ideas from the arithmetic setting can help in constructing an optimal PRG for constant-width ROBP.

-Our second result is for a special case of ROABPs, called commutative ROABPs.
-An ROABP is commutative if its edge layers can be exchanged without affecting the polynomial computed.
-In particular, if all paths from the source to the sink are vertex disjoint, then the ROABP is commutative.
-Note that for a commutative ROABP, knowing the variable order is irrelevant.
-Commutative ROABPs have slightly better hitting-sets than the general case, but still no polynomial time hitting-set is known.
-The previously best known hitting-set for them has time complexity $d^{O(\log w)}(nw)^{O(\log \log w)}$ \cite{FSS14}.
-We improve this to $(n \degree w)^{O(\log \log w)}$.